Hemjal/Python/README.md

 # Python
-A personal repository to demonstrate my skill on Python.
+A personal repository to demonstrate my skills on Python.